 On the left side, you see the great emblem (Große Wappen).
 On the right side, you see the minor emblem (Kleine Wappen) of Nuremberg.
-The left one is generally used by administrative bodies whereas the minor one is used by some companies too.
+The left one is generally used by administrative bodies, whereas the right one is used by some companies.

 Schöner Brunnen in Nuremberg